eduP2P/common/test_suite/README.md

 `X':x1'`.
 On the Symmetric NAT, the packet’s destination endpoint `Y':y1` is mapped to a connection with the STUN server `Z:z`, and this NAT has an Address and Port-Dependent Filtering behaviour.
-For these two reasons, this NAT expects packets destined to `Y':y1` have source `Z:z`, and therefore drops the packet from Peer 1
+For these two reasons, this NAT expects packets destined to `Y':y1` to have source `Z:z`, and therefore drops the packet from Peer 1

 Since the Symmetric NAT has Address and Port-Dependent behaviour, it does not translate the source endpoint `Y:y` of Peer 2’s packet to its